Chapter 6 of Running a Family Office Under $100M

 But being a landlord isn't passive.
 Tenants, maintenance, vacancies, management decisions.
 Some people enjoy this.
 Many founders don't want another operating responsibility after exit.

-REITs offer real estate income without direct ownership, but they move with stock markets and lose some diversification benefit.
+REITs offer real estate income without direct ownership, but they move with the stock market and lose some diversification benefits.
 Private real estate funds provide diversification and professional management but charge fees and lock up capital for years.

-Match the approach to your involvement level.
+Match the approach to your level of involvement.
 If you want to be hands-on and enjoy it, direct ownership.
 If you want exposure without involvement, funds or REITs.

 What Matters More Than Exact Mix